 Open-minded, open to all

-The Pictet Group supports diversity and inclusion, and our employment opportunities are open to all qualified candidates, regardless of individual characteristics and differences including, but not limited to, gender, race, social origin, age, religion, sexual orientation, disability or personality.
+The Pictet Group supports diversity and inclusion, and our employment opportunities are open to all qualified candidates regardless of individual characteristics and differences including but not limited to gender, race, age, religion, sexual orientation, disability, personality or socio-economic background.

 Why should we deprive ourselves of talents that are key to our success?

 “We are not aspiring to be the biggest financial group; we want to be a responsible company we all feel proud to work for.”

 An inclusive workplace creates the foundation for employee satisfaction and fulfilment.
 This in turn fosters a more creative and competitive working environment.

 We aim to provide career opportunities and advancement based on merit and, aided by our ownership and governance structure, with a long-term focus.
 Our search for the best talent knows no boundaries.

 Pictet is present